corail-research/SeaPearl.jl/examples/coloring/README.md

 This is inspired from the __Discrete optimization__ course of Coursera, you can visualize data and solution files using their [website](https://discreteoptimization.github.io/vis/coloring/).

-To launch this example, you need to have the packages `DataStructures` and `CPRL` as dependencies.
+To launch this example, you need to have the package `CPRL` added to your environment.

 Being inside that folder in the terminal (`examples/coloring/`), you can launch: